rails/rails/guides/source/configuring.md

 * `resource_route` defines whether a resource route definition should be generated or not.
 Defaults to `true`.
 * `scaffold_controller` different from `resource_controller`, defines which generator to use for generating a _scaffolded_ controller when using `bin/rails generate scaffold`.
 Defaults to `:scaffold_controller`.
-* `stylesheets` turns on the hook for stylesheets in generators.
-Used in Rails for when the `scaffold` generator is run, but this hook can be used in other generates as well.
-Defaults to `true`.
-* `stylesheet_engine` configures the stylesheet engine (for e.g. sass) to be used when generating assets.
-Defaults to `:css`.
-* `scaffold_stylesheet` creates `scaffold.css` when generating a scaffolded resource.
-Defaults to `true`.
 * `test_framework` defines which test framework to use.
 Defaults to `false` and will use minitest by default.
 * `template_engine` defines which template engine to use, such as ERB or Haml.
 Defaults to `:erb`.